 SSH, also known as "Secure Shell" or "Secure Socket Shell," is a network protocol that gives users a secure way to access a computer over an unsecured network.

 Using SSH with your Casa Node 2 allows you to view and interact with the CLI (Command Line Interface) of your Node from your laptop or desktop computer.

-We must advise that making any changes via the CLI outside of our direct instruction is not recommended and does void your Node's warranty.
+Making any changes via the CLI outside of our direct instruction is not recommended.
 You are free to make alterations to your Node via the CLI (it's your node!) but we cannot promise support or replacement if something does go wrong.